sambamitra/microservice-example/README.md

 * Microservice development using Spring Boot
 * Microservice discovery using Netflix Eureka (Spring Cloud)
-* Routing and reverse proxy using Netflix Zuul (Spring Cloud)
+* API Gateway with routing using Netflix Zuul (Spring Cloud)
 * Containerisation of microservices using Docker

 ## Prerequisites